What's so special about the SOLARHOME?

 How is the SOLARHOME heated?

 With such a high level of insulation (R8 throughout), triple-glazed windows, and airtight construction, the SOLARHOME needs very little heating, even during a cold Tasmanian winter.
 In fact most of it comes from internal heat gains (from occupants, the fridge, electronic equipment, cooking etc.).
 But an airtight building also needs fresh air for healthy air quality and to prevent internal condensation.
 This is provided by a unique ventilation system which preheats incoming fresh air with stored hot water.
-As long as windows and doors are kept closed, the internal temperature remains around 20°C even when it's close to zero outside, and the air remains fresh, with a subtle but constant movement which is unnoticeable.
+So the air remains fresh, with a subtle but constant movement which is unnoticeable.
+Combined with a small heat pump type of reverse cycle air conditioner, the internal temperature is kept at a constant 20°C, even when it's close to zero outside.

 So how does it stay cool in summer then?